Flag desecration: Faroe Islands

 In the autonomous Faroe Islands, the flag law states that the Faroese flag, Merkið, may not be desecrated, "neither by words nor by deeds".

 Dominican Republic

 The law of patriotic symbols (Law 210-19) which among other things regulates the use of the national flag, states that any person who desecrates the flag may be punished with 1 to 3 months of imprisonment and a fine ranging from 5 to 20 minimum wages.

 Egypt

 Flag desecration has been illegal in Egypt since 2014.
 It is punishable by a fine of up to 30,000 Egyptian pounds (about $4,300).

+Estonia

+According to section 245 of the Estonian criminal code, it desecrating the national flag or other national symbols is punishable by imprisonment up to one year or a fine.
+According to section 249, defaming or desecrating foreign flags or symbols of other countries is also punishable by imprisonment up to one year, or a fine.

 Ethiopia

 In 2009, the Parliament of Ethiopia passed Proclamation 654/2009 (The Federal Flag Proclamation), which prohibited firstly amongst 23 other provisions "use [of] the Flag without its Emblem", as well as "to deface the Flag by writing or displaying signs, [sic] symbols, emblems or picture [sic]", or "to prepare or use the Flag without the proper order of its colors and size or its Emblem".
 While most offenses were punishable by a fine of "3000 birr or rigorous imprisonment up to one year", the first offense, mandating the usage of the emblem, received an increased penalty of "5000 birr or the rigorous imprisonment of up to three years".
 This replaced the 1996 Flag Proclamation, which had made no mention of offenses or penalties.